By Daniel Collins (firstname.lastname@example.org).

 • As already noted, Article 18 provides exceptions to the second principle set out in Article 15.
 Its first paragraph begins with the following three sentences: “If a Player has more than one nationality, or if a Player acquires a new nationality, or if a Player is eligible to play for several representative teams due to nationality”.
 In other words, Article 18 identifies the various categories of individuals who are allowed to change associations notwithstanding the Article 15 par.
 2. In such a context, it is obvious that the first sentence deals with players who have dual (or more) nationality, i.e. are in a situation falling within Article 15, the third sentence with players who fall under Article 16 and the second sentence with players who fall under Article 17.
 If the IFA analysis were correct, it would follow that the first and third sentences would deal with the exactly same situation, which would be inconsistent with any intelligible intention to be attributed to the rule-maker.
 The FAI analysis by contrast endows the Articles with a certain symmetry.”

 It is true that the IFA, as permitted by FIFA, allow players who possess just an Irish passport to represent them, but when these players represent Northern Ireland, they are officially doing so in light of their right to British nationality.
 In this instance, their passport fulfils such purposes as identification and travel, but it does not necessarily prove possession of the only nationality under which one can qualify to play for Northern Ireland; that being British nationality.
 Officially, Northern Ireland, as a British entity, represents only the British nationality on the international stage.
 The eligibility of Northern Ireland players to play for the IFA who possess solely an Irish passport must still otherwise be ascertained and certified for FIFA by the IFA.
 Irish nationality does not qualify a player to play for the IFA’s teams for the simple reason that Irish nationality is administered by the law of Ireland; it is not a nationality governed or provided by the law of the United Kingdom, or Northern Ireland.
 Certainly, the Good Friday Agreement guided the passing of legislation and constitutional amendment in Ireland, but it in itself is not a legislative instrument.
 It did not have the effect of ceding to the British state or Northern Ireland government the Irish state's prerogative to issue Irish citizenship.
 Thus, the effect of Irish nationality law in Northern Ireland remains extra-territorial.
-Irish nationality is not "native" or "inherent" to Northern Ireland through the British law that governs the jurisdiction.
+Irish nationality is not "native", "inherent" or "integral" to Northern Ireland through the British law that governs the jurisdiction.
 Rather, it spires, legitimately, from another separate jurisdiction of which the FAI is the international representative in football.
 On this matter, the CAS stated:

 "The Panel noted that IFA also advanced an alternative argument that Mr Kearns had shared nationality because, as an Irish national (irrespective of his British nationality), he could play for either IFA or FAI and [the IFA’s barrister] asserted that it had always been the case that the IFA could select Irish nationals with a territorial connection to Northern Ireland….
 It was apparent to the Panel that the factual basis for the assertion was controversial and disputed by the FAI’s counsel.
 Since neither the factual nor legal basis for this argument was sufficiently established, the Panel is in no position to find in its favour."